FuelLabs/fuels-ts/apps/docs/src/guide/contracts/variable-outputs.md

 ## Using the SDK to Call the `transfer_coins_to_output` Function

-With the SDK, you can call the transfer_coins_to_output function by chaining the append_variable_outputs(amount) method to your contract call, as shown below:

 With the SDK, you can call `transfer_coins_to_output` by chaining the `txParams` and adding the property `variableOutputs: amount` to your contract call.
 Like this: